Bounding the Average Move Structure Query for Faster and Smaller RLBWT Permutations: Experimental Results

 \subsection{Exploring Interval Splitting}

 We use $16$ copies of chr19 to explore the effect of various parameters for length capping and balancing.
 Timings in this section are averaged over 5 iterations.
-To evaluate $\LF$, we compared construction using one thread for the default modes of \texttt{RunPerm} with length capping and \texttt{Move-r} with balancing.
-We compared all other metrics for: \begin{itemize} \item \texttt{RunPerm} on an unbalanced move structure. \item \texttt{RunPerm} balanced using $\alpha \in \{2,4,8,16\}$.
-Values larger than $16$ are identical to an unbalanced move structure. \item \texttt{RunPerm} length capped using $c \in \{0.5,1,2,4,8,16,32\}$. \item \texttt{Move-r} balanced using $\alpha \in \{2,4,8,16\}$.We note that \texttt{Move-r} length splits first through binning into preset bitwidths. \item \texttt{RunPerm} using pairs $(c,\alpha)\in \{(1,2),(2,4),(4,8),...,(32,64)\}$ by length capping then using \texttt{Move-r} to balance. \item \texttt{Move-r} using the intervals found above and the same underlying move structure. \end{itemize} The results of the experiment are shown in Table~\ref{tab:lf}.
-We observe that balancing alone has little effect compared to an unbalanced move structure.
+To evaluate $\LF$, we compared metrics using one thread for construction and query using: \begin{itemize} \item \texttt{Orbit} on an unbalanced move structure. \item \texttt{Orbit} balanced using $\alpha \in \{2,4,8,16\}$ with \texttt{r-permute}.
+Values larger than $16$ are identical to an unbalanced move structure. \item \texttt{Orbit} length capped using $c \in \{0.5,1,2,4,8,16,32\}$. \item \texttt{Move-r} balanced using $\alpha \in \{2,4,8,16\}$.We note that \texttt{Move-r} length splits first through binning into preset bitwidths. \item \texttt{Orbit} using pairs $(c,\alpha)\in \{(1,2),(2,4),(4,8),...,(32,64)\}$ by length capping first with \texttt{Orbit}, then passing this result to \texttt{Move-r} to balance the length capped intervals.
+This result is then loaded back into \texttt{Orbit}. \item \texttt{Move-r} using the same procedure as above using $(c,\alpha)$ pairs, but this time loaded into \texttt{Move-r}. \end{itemize} Note that we chose to use \texttt{Move-r} balancing instead of \texttt{r-permute} for the combined case of length capping and balancing so that we could use the same underlying move structure.
+This allows a direct comparison of \texttt{Orbit} and \texttt{Move-r} to evaluate the benefit of bitpacking when using both optimizations.

+The results of the experiment are shown in Table~\ref{tab:lf}.
+We observe that balancing alone has little effect compared to an unbalanced move structure; this result has been observed in other studies for \LF, which seems to have good practical query time even unbalanced~\cite{brown2022rlbwt}.
 However, length capping results in the fastest and smallest approaches, achieving a space reduction of $\sim 46\%$ compared to the unbalanced version.
-When directly compared to \texttt{Move-r}, \texttt{RunPerm} is faster and smaller.
-Construction times are roughly comparable; theoretical improvements for length capping construction over balancing are not seen in practice here.
-The best times combine both length capping and balancing.
+When directly compared to \texttt{Move-r} when using both balancing and length capping, \texttt{Orbit} is faster and smaller, although speed improvements are slight.

+Although it is obvious from our theory why length capping results should be smaller, speed improvements in length capping may also be due to the smaller representation causing more rows of the move structure to fit in cache.
+Thus, our experiments are too limited to imply that \texttt{Orbit} itself is a faster implementation than \texttt{Move-r}, but does imply the benefit of length capping itself empirically.
+Construction times are improved over balancing, showing the theoretical improvement gained by length capping.
+Construction memory is also smaller for reasonable choices of $c$ and $\alpha$, due to the simplicity of splitting by length when compared with balancing.
+Overall, the best query times combine both length capping and balancing.